enriquemendoza99/Smart-Trail-Game/README.md

-# SmartRail Project Template Group 2 Enrique Mendoza Alex Leon
+# SmartRail Project Template Group 2

 Inside your project you should have the following structure:
 ## At the top level:
 ### README.md
 This file right here.
-Make sure you edit it to describe your project
+Make sure you edit it to describe your.
 ### .gitignore
 This file tells git which files to you should not track with version control
 ### Jar file(s)